TotalCross/totalcross/.github/ISSUE_TEMPLATE/custom.md

 ---

 ## Issue Title
-A clear and objective resume of your needs.
+A clear and objective summary of your needs.

 ## Describe the bug
 A clear and concise description of your needs.